whycantibelinus/whycantibelinus/README.md

  Hi, I’m David Walkup

 Self-motivated developer transitioning into tech with a strong foundation in data science and a passion for clean, responsive websites.
-I recently earned the IBM Data Science certificate (completed in just 1.5 weeks), and I’m actively working through freeCodeCamp’s front-end track.
+I recently earned the IBM What is Data Science? certificate, a Play it Safe: Manage Security Risks, and Foundations of Cyber Security certificates from Google.

 ## Currently Learning:
-- HTML5 & CSS3
-- JavaScript (in progress)
-- React (in progress)
-- Python & SQL (basic)
+- Python & SQL
 - Git/GitHub

 ## Certifications:
 - IBM Data Science Certificate – March 2025
-- freeCodeCamp Responsive Web Design – *In Progress*
+- Google Play it Safe: Manage Security Risks Certificate - March 2024
+- Google Foundations of Cyber Security Certificate - January 2024

 ## What I Bring:
 - Speed, deep retention, and self-direction